 The VT100 has many control commands that cause it to take action other than displaying a character on the screen.
 In this way, the host commands the terminal to move the cursor, change modes, ring the bell, etc. The following paragraphs discuss terminal control commands.

 Control Characters

-Control characters have values of $000_8-037_8$ , and $177_8$ .
-The control characters recognized by the VT100 are shown in Table A-10.
-All other control codes cause no action to be taken.
+Control characters have values of 000_8 - 037_8 , and 177_8 .
+The control characters recognized by the VT100 are listed in Table A-6.
+All other control codes have no effect.

 Escape Sequences